kmwang123/cme211-notes/lecture-5.md

 NameError: name 'age' is not defined
 >>>
 ```
+Bad programming practice since the variable isn't defined if the "if" statement isn't executed

 Good practice to define/initialize variables at the same level they will be
 used: